photoprism/photoprism/setup/pkg/linux/README.md

 Run `photoprism --help` in a terminal to get an [overview of the command flags and environment variables](https://docs.photoprism.app/getting-started/config-options/) available for configuration.
 Their current values can be displayed with the `photoprism config` command.

-If no explicit *originals*, *import* and/or *assets* path has been configured, a list of [default directory paths](https://github.com/photoprism/photoprism/blob/develop/pkg/fs/dirs.go) will be searched and the first existing directory will be used for the respective path.

-Global config defaults can be defined in a `/etc/photoprism/defaults.yml` file (see below).
+Global config defaults [can be defined in a `/etc/photoprism/defaults.yml` file](#defaultsyml).
 When specifying paths, `~` is supported as a placeholder for the current user's home directory, e.g. `~/Pictures`.
 Relative paths can also be specified via `./pathname`.

+If no explicit *originals*, *import* and/or *assets* path has been configured, a list of [default directory paths](https://github.com/photoprism/photoprism/blob/develop/pkg/fs/dirs.go) will be searched and the first existing directory will be used for the respective path.
+To simplify [updates](#updates), we recommend **not to store** any media, database, or config files in the same directory where you installed PhotoPrism, e.g. `/opt/photoprism`, and to use a different base directory for them instead, for example `/photoprism`, `/var/lib/photoprism/`, or a path relative to each user's home directory.

 Please keep in mind that any changes to the config options, either [through the UI](https://docs.photoprism.app/user-guide/settings/advanced/), [config files](https://docs.photoprism.app/getting-started/config-files/), or by [setting environment variables](https://docs.photoprism.app/getting-started/config-options/), require a restart to take effect.